Culture Among the Vultures: Art in the Everglades

 ARTtuesdays/MIAMI is spearheaded by a group of volunteers who donate their time and resources to ensure that meetings are professionally organized and well attended.
 The program committee is comprised of Elisa Turner, Liana Pérez, Helen Kohen, Carol Damian, Ilana Vardy and Lilia Garcia.

-Following the panel, ARTtuesdays guests enjoy a 10% dinner discount in the cafe, graciously donated by Books & Books.Be sure to tell them Soul Of Miami sent you!
+Following the panel, ARTtuesdays guests enjoy a 10% dinner discount in the cafe, graciously donated by Books & Books.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.